scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 hour

 Magically enhance a creatures vision, giving it the ability to see in the dark.
 Target up to 5 creatures, adding a Bad die to your spellcasting roll for every creature added.
-On success they gain dark vision out to 24 tiles.
+On success they are able to see through dim light and darkness within 30 tiles as if they were bright light.

 Add a proficiency die for every level above 2nd.